 When building your profile, avoid future promises and forward-looking numbers like "we plan to make $5 million next year."
 Instead try, "We hope to continue growing by doing x, y, and z."
 If you decide to fundraise on Wefunder, you are legally liable that every statement on your profile is 100% true, and that you have not omitted any important information investors should know about (for example, a lawsuit).
 Read the Legal Primer for more information.

 We fund companies at all stages: you can use Wefunder to raise as little as $25,000.
 However, unless you plan to raise from only a circle of close friends, we recommend not to fundraise on Wefunder until you have some proof points that can convince investors you "get stuff done," and are not just a dreamer.
 While there are no requirements, we recommend at least one experienced investor that publicly endorses your company, and sets the terms of your fundraise.
 It also helps to have at least a working prototype, and ideally, a few paying customers.
-But before then, create a free profile, and start collecting followers and getting introduced to investment clubs!
+But before then, create a free profile, and start collecting followers!

 We accept nearly any for-profit U.S. Corporation or LLC, be it a brick and mortar restaurant or a high-tech software startup.
 We do not fund marijuana, porn, gambling, investment companies, or banks.

 You should carefully read the Founder Legal Primer.